Mohammed0K/holbertonschool-low_level_programming/singly_linked_lists/README.md

 To compile the file for printing the list (using the provided `0-main.c` for testing), run:

-gcc -Wall -pedantic -Werror -Wextra -std=gnu89 0-main.c 0-print_list.c -o list_print
+`gcc -Wall -pedantic -Werror -Wextra -std=gnu89 0-main.c 0- print_list.c -o print_list`